gradle/gradle/design-docs/features/composite-build/README.md

 ## Milestones

-### Milestone: Tooling client defines composite and requests IDE model for each included project
+### Milestone: Tooling client can define composite and request IDE models

 After this milestone, a Tooling client can define a composite build, and request the `EclipseProject` model for each included project.